L. D. Bell High School: Band

-The marching band won the UIL State championship in 2004 and 2000.

 In addition to the University Interscholastic League (UIL) competitions, the band regularly competes in independent contests (usually run by schools) and Bands of America (BOA) contests at both the regional and national levels.
 In November 2007, the Bell marching band won the BOA Grand National Championship and additional awards for Outstanding Music Performance and Outstanding General Effect.
 In 2006, the marching band was awarded "Outstanding Musical Performance" and placed 2nd overall at the BOA Grand Nationals.
 In 2004, the band won the BOA St. Louis Super-Regional and captured all captions (specific categories of judgment - music, marching, and general effect).
 In other BOA Grand National competitions, the band placed 4th in 2001, 5th in 2003, 3rd in 2005, 2nd in 2006, 1st in 2007, 2nd in 2008, 2nd in 2009, 3rd in 2010, and 10th in 2013.
 Since 2000, the band has medaled at 22 BOA events and 4 of 4 times at the UIL State Marching Band Contest.
 From 1998 to 2013, the L.D.
 Bell Marching Band placed in the top 5 of every contest entered.

-Theatre

-The theatre department participates in several activities each year.
-The UIL One act plays are competitive and advance through district, area, and state rounds.
-There are also senior directed one-act plays that allow students the opportunity to direct and produce their own play.
-L.D.
-Bell Theatre won the 1995 state championship with the UIL One Act play "Black Angel".

-Dance

-The Raiderettes dance team performs at football games, basketball games, and in competitions.
-Consisting only of sophomore, junior and senior girls, the Raiderettes are known for their entrance onto the field to the song, "Grand Entry Swing March", and for their traditional kick/dance to the song, "Hey, Look Me Over!"

-The step team performs at all pep rallies, in addition to competing locally & nationally.
-The boys' step team G-phi Smooth, also known as "The Hollywood Steppers" outside of school competition, consists of sophomore, junior, and senior boys.
-Always known for their elaborate entrances and outros as well as themes, G-Phi Smooth has won multiple state competitions and has competed on national television, going as far as Top 35 on America's Got Talent, where they competed with the dance group "The Jabbawockeez".